Muslim #1

 Fast Facts

-- One in four people in the world identifies as Muslim.
-One in three identifies as Christian.
+One in four people worldwide, identifies as Muslim, while one in three identifies as Christian.

-- More Muslims are coming to Christ now than at any other time in history.
+Currently, more Muslims are turning to Christ than at any other time in history.

-- Pacific Asia: There are almost three hundred million Muslims in Indonesia and Malaysia.
+- Pacific Asia: Indonesia and Malaysia collectively house almost three hundred million Muslims.

-- South Asia: There are fifty million Muslims in India.
+- South Asia: India hosts fifty million Muslims.

 Study